 Many studies have focused on the scour at individual piers or abutments.
-However, few research works have addressed the interaction of scour piers and abutments.
-Hong (2005) studied the interaction between local pier scour and contraction scour around a bridge pier and showed that the presence of the pier in the contracted flow area reduced the contraction scour depth by 25%.
-After scouring, flow redistribution in a high depth can also reduce the flow velocity and decrease the scour depth (Hong and Abid, 2016).
-Oben-Nyarko and Ettema (2011) performed laboratory experiments to clarify the impact of the interaction between a pier and an abutment (spill-through or wing-wall shape) on the scour depth and found that the pier close to the abutment had a minor influence on the maximum scour depth around the abutment.
-On the contrary, the scour depth around the pier can increase significantly compared to the state of an individual pier.
-Saha et al. (2018) showed the presence of a pier near an abutment had no impact on the location of scour but slightly decreased the maximum scour depth.
-Khajeh and Vaghefi (2020) showed that the maximum scour depth around an abutment in proximity of an inclined pier in a river bend occurred at the upstream side of the outer abutment.
+However, few have addressed the interaction of scour piers and abutments.
+Hong (2005) studied the interaction between local pier scour and contraction scour around a bridge pier and showed that the presence of a pier in the contracted flow area reduced the contraction scour depth by 25%.
+After scouring, flow redistribution at greater depths can also reduce the flow velocity and decrease the scour depth (Hong and

+Abid, 2016).
+Oben-Nyarko and Ettema (2011) performed laboratory experiments to clarify the impact of the interaction between a pier and an abutment (spill-through or wing-wall shape) on the scour depth and found that a pier close to an abutment had a minor influence on the maximum scour depth around the abutment.
+On the contrary, the scour depth around the pier can increase significantly as compared to the situation around a solitary pier.
+Saha et al. (2018) showed that the presence of a pier near an abutment had no impact on the location of scour but slightly decreased the maximum scour depth.
+Khajeh and Vaghefi (2020) showed that the maximum scour depth around an abutment in proximity to an inclined pier in a river bend occurred at the upstream side of the outer abutment.
 However, the impact of the distance between the pier and abutment was not analysed.

-Although many studies have focused on the bridge scour at an individual pier or abutment, few studies conducted for the interaction between the pier and nearby abutment.
-In addition, the scour depth of this interaction can be mainly affected by the shapes of the pier and abutment.
+Although many studies have focused on the bridge scour at an individual pier or abutment, few studies have focused on the interaction between a pier and nearby abutment.
+In addition, during this interaction, the scour depth can be significantly affected by the shapes of the pier and abutment.
 Therefore, further experimental tests are needed, and new relations should be derived.
-The flow field, velocity, and streamline under this interaction should be analysed as well.
-To the best of authors' knowledge, limited information is currently available on how a pier near an abutment affects the scour depth and flow characteristics at both piers and abutments.
+The flow field, velocity, and streamline during this interaction should be analysed as well.
+To the best of the authors' knowledge, little information is currently available on how a pier near an abutment affects the scour depth and flow characteristics at both piers and abutments.
 Therefore, this study aimed to conduct laboratory experiments, analyse streamlines, and derive new empirical equations on the effect of interaction between bridge piers and abutments on the scour depth and flow field.
-This paper also aimed to analyse the impact of the shape and layout of piers and abutments and their distance on the scour depth.
+This study also aimed to analyse the impacts of the shape and layout of piers and abutments and their distance on the scour depth.
 To achieve these goals, three-dimensional (3D) flow characteristics were investigated using ADV measurements.
-Flow streamlines, velocities, and bed shear stress were also analysed for the experimental tests to justify the scouring processes around piers and abutments.
+Flow streamlines, velocities, and bed shear stress were also analysed during the experimental tests to explain the scouring processes around piers and abutments.